 Based on the archaeological potential assessment, In Situ recommended that a Phase I archaeological survey was warranted and recommended a targeted Phase I archaeological survey for the Project, with the focus of the investigation on areas identified as having archaeological potential within the Project Area.
-Within the areas of moderate/high archaeological potential, In Situ recommended the use of the standard Phase I investigation methods (15 m spacing of pedestrian survey transects and 15 m spacing between shovel tests), as outlined in the SHPO Manual for Archaeological Projects in Minnesota (Anfinson 2005) and OSA's State Archaeologist's Manual for Archaeological Projects in Minnesota (Anfinson 2011), with the option of reducing the spacing of transects and shovel tests in areas of high potential based on the recommendation of the Principal Investigator.
-Within the areas of low archaeological potential, In Situ recommended the use of wider pedestrian survey transects and shovel test spacing, up to 30 m, in order to verify the absence or presence of any archaeological sites.
+Within the areas of moderate/high archaeological potential, In Situ recommended the use of the standard Phase I investigation methods (15 m spacing of pedestrian survey transects and 15 m spacing between shovel tests), as outlined in the SHPO Manual for Archaeological Projects in Minnesota (Anfinson 2005) and OSA's State Archaeologist's Manual for Archaeological Projects and shovel tests in areas of high potential based on the recommended the use of wider pedestrian survey transects and shovel tests areas of low archaeological potential, In Situ recommended the use of wider pedestrian survey transects and shovel test spacing, up to 30 m, in order to verify the absence or presence of any archaeological sites.
 On October 20, 2023, SHPO issued a letter that concurred with the archaeological potential assessment as well as the proposed methodology for the archaeological survey for the Project.